Podcasts Can Be Hard to Find

 That standalone segment could be trimmed as a new episode and included to be selected with the other episodes.

-Episodes that are deemed too long in duration could be blacklisted or deemed not suitable for selection as a candidate episode.
+Episodes deemed too long in duration could be blacklisted or deemed not suitable for selection as a candidate episode.

 An episode that contains adult-oriented content may be blacklisted from being presented to a user during daytime hours based on parental controls.

-An episode containing a particular type of content may be blacklisted from being presented to a user during weekdays based on user preferences (e.g., particular topics for presentation on the weekdays as opposed to particular topics for presentation on the weekends).
+An episode containing a particular type of content may be blacklisted from being presented to a user during weekdays based on user preferences (e.g., particular topics for presentation on the weekdays instead of particular topics for presentation on the weekends).

 Ranking of Candidate Episodes